Dirty Dozen: A Deeper Dive

 Each year, the IRS releases an annual ‘Dirty Dozen’ list highlighting the top scams targeting taxpayers for the coming year.
 This list is not exhaustive and cannot identify every threat out there, but it is an excellent place to start educating yourself (and your team if you’re a business owner).

-In the coming months, we will go over the Dirty Dozen in more detail with a series diving deeper into each scam and giving you ways to watch out for them.
+We will go over the Dirty Dozen in more detail this year with a series diving deeper into each scam and giving you ways to watch out for them.
 This first article will cover some of the most visible and pressing scams to avoid.
 The scams we will cover for this post include Employee Retention Credit Promoters, Fuel Tax Credit Promoters, Shady Tax Preparers, and Offer in Compromise Mills.

 - Contact businesses unsolicited and claim they have an “easy application process.”

 - State they can determine ERC eligibility in minutes.